everx-labs/TonNfcClientAndroid/README.md

 ## Usage (Simple example)

-Let's suppose you want to work with NFC TON Labs security card in your MainActivity class.
+Let's suppose you want to work with NFC TON Labs security card in your MainActivity.
 And you want to make a simple request to the card: return the maximum number of card's PIN tries.
 For this request there is a special APDU command supported by the card.
 And there is a corresponding function in TonNfcClientAndroid library sending it to the card and making postprocessing of card's response for you.
 To make it work you should add the following snippet.

 ```java
 import com.tonnfccard.CardCoinManagerApi;